sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/scratch_1.1_wand.rst

 .. image:: media/scratch_step2.png

-After clicking the magic wand in the stage area, you will see the LED light will blink for two seconds.
+After clicking the magic wand in the stage area, you will see the LED will blink for two seconds.

 .. image:: media/1.1_step3.png